Site deploys overview

 Deploy contexts give you the flexibility to configure your site’s builds depending on the context they are going to be deployed to.

-There are four predefined deploy contexts:
+There are five predefined deploy contexts:

-• dev: this context corresponds to local development environments run using Netlify Dev.
+: this context corresponds to local development environments run using Netlify Dev.

 Besides these predefined contexts, sites can also use branch names as custom deploy contexts.
-For example, a branch called staging will match a deploy context called staging.
+For example, a branch called staging

 Deploy contexts allow you to override options from your site’s configuration including the build command, the environment variables added to the build, Build Plugin configuration, and more.